Become a Public Service Loan Forgiveness (PSLF) Help Tool Ninja

 Do you work for Public School 123, but the name in our database shows up as School District 2 or City of X?
 Use the results of the database anyway.
 For our purposes, you are almost always considered to be an employee of the district or city, not the individual school where you happen to teach.

 Similarly, do you work for a state agency like the Department of Natural Resources in Minnesota, but the database shows your EIN as being tied to the State of Minnesota?
-Use that result anyway.
+Many states use a common EIN for all state employees.
+We have included these in our database with the employer name: “[Name of State] – All employees.”
+This is the result you should use.
 For our purposes, you are a state employee.

 Below are some photos of navigating the employer search portion of the PSLF Help Tool.